 Only the first of these mandates, achieving parity funding, has been met.
 School facilities legislation adopted in 2000, N.J.S.A.
 18A:7G-1, is beginning to address the facilities mandate.
 The mandate for supplemental programs is being addressed with supplemental state aid provided to districts where there is a showing that even parity funding is insufficient to meet certain needs.
 The educationally efficient use of funds, and the substantial programmatic requirements imposed on urban districts by the Abbott mandates, are set forth in a chapter of the administrative code devoted to urban education reform, N.J.A.C.
 6A:24.
 This chapter sets out in detail the respective roles of the state and each district with respect to the mandates relating to school management teams, early childhood education, whole school reform, needs-driven supplemental programs, secondary school programs, the budget process and requests for additional state aid.
-State-operated school districts are not specifically mentioned in this chapter or treated differently from other districts, though it is clear that Jersey City, Paterson and Newark are Abbott districts and these rules apply to them.
+State-operated school districts, though it is clear that Jersey City, Paterson and Newark are Abbott districts and these rules apply to them.